C4Q/AC-Android/cohort_5.4/unit_05/05_10_search_view.md

     }
 ```

-However, `.contains()` might not be sufficient, as the name could contain those numbers anywhere in its String.
+However, `.contains()` might not be sufficient, as the name could contain those letters anywhere in its String.
 We would be better off using the String method `.startsWith()` instead:

 ``` java
     @Override